Compono-Team/MobileProduct/README.md

 components: Folder to store any common component that you use through your app

-screens: Folder that contains all your application screens/features.
+app: Folder that contains all your application screens/features.

 hooks: Folder that contains custom React hooks.